parshvijain001/FireCast-/README.md

 To make the experience engaging, the web app includes voice-based alerts that announce the risk level when the user clicks the “Voice Alert” button.
 It also features a pie chart visualization showing which atmospheric factors contribute most to the predicted fire risk, allowing better understanding and data-driven insights.

+PS: the question mark beside every parameter tells you about the normal value for it recorded statistically.

 Required Libraries for Web Version:

 pandas – for data handling